-Sometimes showing a photo you love is all a designer needs to capture your personal style and essence.
-The one thing that we love about a photo is it can immediately project emotions.
-Depending on the colours or patterns or even location, it can be a great way to show your style.
+We also love that photo can immediately project emotions.
+Even better if you can share a photo of a room you’re inspired by.
+Depending on the colours or patterns or even location, it can be a great way to show your personal style.

 But let’s take that photo one step further by telling your designer WHY you like it.
 What is it specifically about the photo that you love?
 Is it the patterns?
 Colours?
 Hard or soft lines?
 All of these things play into how you convey your personal style and will help the designer better understand you.

 2. Show interior design websites and blogs that you frequent

 Another great way to show a designer your style is by taking them to a website that you love.
 Think about websites of your favourite bloggers, furniture stores and magazines.
 From there, the designer can not only gauge colours you like, but also understand patterns and styles that you may be drawn to as well.
 I’ve stumbled upon hundreds of interior design websites and blogs, each with its own aesthetic.

 Something drew you to the designs presented on that site that caught your eye.
 Take note next time you’re browsing so you can show your designer what kind of space you want: fully packed, minimal, colourful, black and white… the options are endless.